Tunneling of bosonic qubits under local dephasing through microscopic approach: Dynamical map

-where $\hat{H}_{\mathrm{can}}$ and $\Gamma_{ij}(t)$ denote the system Hamiltonian in canonical form and the damping matrix elements, respectively.
-We remark that this master equation is now expressed in canonical Lindblad form \cite{gorini1976completely}, which guarantees trace preservation and Hermiticity of the evolved density matrix \cite{manzano2020short}.
-Additionally, by studying the eigenvalues of the matrix $\mathbb{D}(t)$ having elements $D_{i,j}(t)$, one can investigate the physicality of the map \cite{bernal2021non} and characterize its non-Markovianity \cite{hall2014canonical}.
-A detailed step-by-step derivation of the master equation is provided in the supplemental material, along with the full expressions of $\hat{H}_{can}$ and the matrix elements $\Gamma_{ij}(t)$.
+where $\hat{H}_{\mathrm{can}}(t)$ and $\Gamma_{jk}(t)$ denote the system Hamiltonian in canonical form and the damping matrix elements, respectively.
+We remark that this master equation is now expressed in a canonical form \cite{gorini1976completely}, which guarantees trace preservation and Hermiticity of the evolved density matrix \cite{manzano2020short}.
+Additionally, by studying the eigenvalues of the matrix $\Gamma(t)$ having elements $\Gamma_{jk}(t)$, one can investigate the physicality of the map \cite{bernal2021non} and characterize its non-Markovianity \cite{hall2014canonical}.
+A detailed step-by-step derivation of the master equation is provided in Appendix~\ref{sec: supp_mat_deriv}, along with the analytical expressions of $\hat{H}_\mathrm{can}(t)$ and the matrix elements $\Gamma_{ij}(t)$.